-RIPTA operates buses throughout the state and in Providence; service is dependable and all Brown students ride free with a valid Brown ID.
-The central bus stop for the whole city is located in the center of the city at Kennedy Plaza, a 10-minute walk down the hill from College Hill.
-Buses also run frequently with many stops along Thayer, Hope and North and South Main Streets to many of the nearby neighborhoods.
+RIPTA operates buses throughout the state and in Providence; service is dependable and all Brown students ride free by swiping their ID's.
+The central bus stop for the whole city is located in the center of the city at Kennedy Plaza, a 10-minute walk down the hill from

+College Hill.
+Buses also run frequently with many stops along Thayer, Hope, and North and South Main Streets to many of the nearby neighborhoods.
 Check schedules and maps at www.ripta.com and the Transit app on your phone.